-Resting by getting adequate sleep is important for our bodies repair processes.
-A lack of sleep impacts our hormonal balance and can result in greater hunger pains cravings as our bodies seek that extra source of energy.
+Resting by getting adequate sleep is important for our body's repair processes.
+A lack of sleep impacts our hormonal balance and can result in greater hunger pains and cravings as our bodies seek that extra source of energy.

 This can result in overeating or eating foods that are not